Why socket programming?

 objectInputStream = new ObjectInputStream(socket.getInputStream());

-String message = (String) objectInputStream.readObject();
+message = (String) objectInputStream.readObject();

 System.out.println("RESPONSE : " + message);